 Now that I'm older, my body doesn't handle stress as well as it used to, and I need more time to recover from a heavy run.
 The running literature recommends 48 hours between heavy runs.
 I'm finding out that 48 hours may not be enough time and that 72 hours would be better.
 I try to have two non-running days between my medium run and my long run, and I can tell that that extra day helps me prepare for the long run.

 I'm running significantly slower than I did when I was younger, and I have to allow more time for my body to adjust to increases in distance or pace.
-I used to run 7 minute miles, and I now run about 20 minute miles, and I walk much of the distance.
+I used to run 7 minute miles, and I now run about 20 minute miles, and I walk some of the distance.
 Also, I'm discovering that consistently getting enough sleep is more important now than it was in my younger years.
-Here is a great article on getting rest.

 Even though I'm slower and do fewer miles each week, I still have the enjoyment from running that I had during my younger years, and I still look forward to my runs.
 Because of my experience in running, I have more "wisdom" about my running, and I'm more content to use time as part of my training.
 I have no (well, almost no) desire to push, push, push to quickly reach faster and longer runs.
 I'm content to slowly increase my distance and my speed.